 Any student with a balance not covered by financial aid is expected to make payments to keep his/her account current.
-For students in the final term/semester of the program, the balance must be satisfied in full prior to sitting for the Program Final Examination.
+Student payments are due by the first of every month.
+Students not making payments as agreed to may be subject to removal from the program.
+For students in the final term/semester of the program, the balance must be satisfied in full prior to graduation.

 Students may elect to pay according to a Term Payment Plan.
 Please refer to the addendum entitled, "Class Information".
 REFUND POLICY